When to Suspect Lyme Disease in Children: Early Signs Parents Miss

 - Migratory joint pain or swelling

-- Limping or swelling of a knee
+- Limping or knee swelling

 - Facial palsy